fightling/voctomix-transitions/README.md

 ## Use Cases

-We relay on the original _voctomix_ composing scenario but

 ### Composites

 A __composite__ is a mix of multiple source images sources into a single destination image.